yeti-platform/yeti/README.md

 Malcom was designed and tested on a Debian Wheezy VM.

 If you're used to doing malware analysis, you probably already have tons of virtual machines running on a host OS.
 Just install Malcom on a new VM, and route your other VM's connections through Malcom.
-Use the `enable_routing.sh` to activate routing / NATing on the VM Malcom is running on.
+Use `enable_routing.sh` to activate routing / NATing on the VM Malcom is running on.
 You'll need to add an extra network card to the guest OS.

 As long as it's getting layer-3 network data, Malcom can be deployed anywhere.
 Although it's not recommended to use it on high-availability networks (it wasn't designed to be fast, see [disclaimer](/README.md#Disclaimer)), you can have it running at the end of your switch's mirror port or on your gateway.